 - A draft of your program will be sent back for proofreading and approval.
 The Production Office is not responsible for an incorrect program that has been approved.

 - 35 copies of each program will be supplied by the Production Office.
 Translations and other information must be supplied by the student.

 - Programs are printed 1-2 days prior to the recital and may not be able to be re-printed closer to the recital date.

 - Ward Recital Hall is equipped with two concert grand pianos (certain restrictions apply to non-piano majors), 6 music stands, and 6 performance chairs.

 - If any additional technical equipment is required (specifically for Lecture Recitals) you must make the Production Office aware at the time of scheduling.
 Equipment is shared throughout all aspects of the Rome School and needs to be scheduled in advance.

 - Additional chairs and music stands should be requested at the time of scheduling.

 - Any additional instruments or equipment required for the recital are to be brought by the student and removed immediately following the end of the recital.
-Any equipment, belongings, or trash left in the hall will be discarded immediately and the student may incur a fee of $50.
+Any equipment, belongings, or trash left in the hall will be discarded immediately and the student may incur a fee.
 If any property of the Rome School or university is left in the hall following a recital, the student may incur additional fees to be determined by the Production Manager and other staff.

-- On the day of your rehearsal, please arrive no more than 10 minutes before your scheduled slot.
+A. On the day of your rehearsal, please arrive no more than 10 minutes before your scheduled slot.
 A staff member from the Production Office will unlock the hall for you and assist with setup.

 - Tables from classrooms or Production storage are not permitted to be used as reception tables.
-Students may incur a fee of $50 for the improper use of classroom and Production materials.